jxmot/laravel9-learning/XAMPP.md

   * It's bundled with Workbench which is extremely useful for managing databases and has a much nicer GUI than phpMyAdmin.
   * You can work on databases without running XAMPP.
   * You can choose a version that matches your web server.
-    * Workbench can also be used to access your web server's MySQL databases.
+    * Workbench can also be used to access your web server's MySQL databases. *This is not covered here.*
 * XAMPP - You can find it [here](https://www.apachefriends.org/)
   * Choose a version where the PHP version matches your web server's PHP version.

 **NOTES**:
 **a)** At the time when this document was created (2022-07-29) and when XAMPP installed on Windows 10 Pro (21H2) it may be necessary to run XAMPP as *administrator*.
-**b)**
+**b)** XAMPP can be manipulated to use more than one version of PHP.
+See the [Xampp PHP Switcher](https://github.com/JackieDo/Xampp-PHP-Switcher) for details.

 ## XAMPP and MySQL

-According to the [XAMPP Windows FAQ](https://www.apachefriends.org/faq_windows.html) XAMPP comes with MariaDB *instead of* MySQL since XAMPP versions 5.5.30 and 5.6.14.
+According to the [XAMPP Windows FAQ](https://www.apachefriends.org/faq_windows.html) it comes with MariaDB *instead of* MySQL since XAMPP versions 5.5.30 and 5.6.14.
 However, note that the XAMPP control panel might still say "MySQL" and not "MariaDB".

 When MySQL *Community Edition* is installed it will be necessary to make a small change if you want to use XAMPP's phpMyAdmin script: